Galaxy-Man/NoritakeVFD/README.md

 The Arduino sketch is to setup communciations and do some simple stuff on the sceen.

-Using the 10 pin connection for serial on the module, connections are as follows
+Using the 10 pin connection for serial on the module, pins are as follows

-CON1 (this is common througout most Noritake modules)
+CON1 (connector 1 this is common througout most Noritake modules)

 | Pin| Async |SPI|
 | ------------- | ------------- | ------------- |